 Related: Associate Director vs. Director: What are the differences?

-The job requirements for an Associate Director and a Senior Manager are different.
+The job requirements for an Associate Director vs Senior Manager are different.
 Although both positions are management roles, there are distinct differences in the responsibilities and experience required for each job.

 On the other hand, a Senior Manager is responsible for managing a team or department, but they are not responsible for developing new strategies or setting goals.
 They are expected to have strong leadership skills, but they are not expected to have the same level of experience as an Associate Director.
 A Senior Manager is typically expected to have a minimum of three to five years of experience in a managerial role and a Bachelor’s Degree or higher.